Summary

 Engage

 Move to slide 4 and pass out the attached Inside Out handout.
-Using the Inside Out strategy, have students record their individual responses to the essential question in the innermost circle.
+Review the Inside Out strategy and have students record their individual responses to the essential question in the innermost circle.
 Emphasize to students that there are no wrong answers here.
-This is a question many will feel differently about, and students’ opinions might shift as they gather more information.
+This is a question people have varied feelings about, and students’ opinions might shift as they gather more information.

-Move to slide 5 and play the following video, titled “The immortal cells of Henrietta Lacks,” to introduce her as the person whose cells became the first immortalized human cell line.
+Move to slide 5 and play the video “The immortal cells of Henrietta Lacks” to introduce the person whose cells became the first immortalized human cell line.

 After the video, move to slide 6 and share the lesson’s learning objective with students.